Plan your future

-How can I develop important skills?
-How do I plan my studies strategically in order to reach my goal?
+How can you develop important skills?
+How do you plan your studies strategically in order to reach your goal?
 What is important to think of?
 Here are our tips.

 Competence is a broad concept, that covers everything from your subject knowledge, skills and experiences to your personal qualities.
 Mapping of your competence means you think about which of your skills, experiences and knowledge might be relevant to what you want to achieve.